Former visiting scholars and student researchers

 At AMIS, İbrahim presented the findings of his latest fieldwork as part of his thesis, ‘The Sociological Problematics of Hospitality in Turkey: The State, NGOs, and Syrians.’
 The study focuses on the patterns and criticisms of hospitality towards Syrians by utilizing the insights of NGOs (in particular rights and faith-based), as well as analyzing the socio-legal and political reflections of current policies in Turkey. İbrahim guested AMIS between 9-13 October 2023.

 Kif Augustine-Adams is Ivan Meitus Chair and Professor of Law at Brigham Young University Law School in the United States.
 She received her juris doctorate magna cum laude from Harvard Law School.
 Her scholarship focuses on intersections among citizenship, immigration, gender, and race.
-With a colleague, she created the Immigration and Refugee Initiative that took law students to volunteer in a US immigration detention center where they helped women and children fleeing violence navigate the legal process of a credible fear interview as a step toward claiming asylum under US law.
+With a colleague, she created the Immigration and Refugee Initiative that took law students to volunteer in a US immigration detention centre where they helped women and children fleeing violence navigate the legal process of a credible fear interview as a step toward claiming asylum under US law.
 Her recent scholarship on migration includes “Sites of (Mis)Translation: The Credible Fear Process in United States Immigration Detention” (with Carolina Núñez), 35 Georgetown Immigration Law Journal 399 (2021).

 During her visit at AMIS from January through May 2023, Kif’s primary research focus will be on the experiences in United States government custody of more than 266,000 irregular migrant and refugee children who arrived in the US unaccompanied or whom the government separated from family members between 2014 and 2020.

 Kristine Graneng is a PhD candidate at the Norwegian University of Science and Technology, Trondheim.
-She holds a MA in European Studies from NTNU.
-Her research interest primarily lies in the politicization of the EU, particularly how migration in recent years have been increasingly linked to attitudes toward European integration.
+She holds an MA in European Studies from NTNU.
+Her research interest primarily lies in the politicization of the EU, particularly how migration in recent years has been increasingly linked to attitudes toward European integration.
 In her PhD project, she examines to what extent and how migration has been debated in four referendums on EU-related issues in Ireland, Denmark and the UK.

 Kristine is staying with AMIS in March 2022.
 During her stay in Copenhagen, Kristine will be working on a case study of migration discourses in the Danish referendum on the Justice and Home Affairs opt-out in 2015.